hornjason/ocp4-vsphere/README.md

 > compute_ips = ["10.0.0.30", "10.0.0.31", "10.0.0.32", **"NEWNODEIP"**]
 >

-Once complete run terraform plan . in the folder used for UPI installaiton previously
+Once complete run terraform plan . in the folder used for UPI installation previously
+> terraform plan
+This should show additions to the infrastructure.
 ## UML diagrams

 You can render UML diagrams using [Mermaid](https://mermaidjs.github.io/).
 For example, this will produce a sequence diagram: